telerik/blazor-docs/components/toolbar/overview.md

 * `Class` - `string` - the CSS class that will be rendered on the main wrapping element of the ToolBar component.
 You could use that class to control the size of the component.

 * `ToolBarButton` - renders a button in the ToolBar.
-You can find more information and examples in the [ToolbarButton](#toolbarbutton) section of this article.
+You can find more information and examples in the [Built-In Tools]({%slug toolbar-built-in-tools%}#toolbarbutton) article.

 * `ToolBarToggleButton` - renders a toggle button in the ToolBar.
-You can find more information and examples in the [ToolbarToggleButton](#toolbartogglebutton) section of this article.
+You can find more information and examples in the [Built-In Tools]({%slug toolbar-built-in-tools%}#toolbartogglebutton) article.

 * `ToolBarButtonGroup` - creates a group of buttons in the component.
-You can find more information and examples in the [ToolbarButtonGroup](#toolbarbuttongroup) section of this article.
+You can find more information and examples in the [Built-In Tools]({%slug toolbar-built-in-tools%}#toolbarbuttongroup) article.

 * `ToolBarTemplateItem` - allows you to create a custom item for the ToolBar.
 You can read more about this in the [Templated Item]({%slug toolbar-templated-item%}) article.